Love delivers as Cavs sweep Hawks

 “At some point, Kevin Love may be an option that they have to get to, and he has to make enough shots for four quarters or four games, whatever it may be.
 It’s really on me at the end of the day.
 Our players did everything I asked them to do.”

-The Hawks head into the offseason knowing they are not any closer to beating Cleveland, despite making their ninth consecutive playoff appearance -- the longest active streak in the East.
+The Hawks head into the offseason knowing they’re not any closer to beating Cleveland, despite making their ninth consecutive playoff appearance -- the longest active streak in the East.

-It is the second straight season Atlanta have been swept out of the playoffs by James and the Cavaliers.
+It’s the second straight season Atlanta has been swept out of the playoffs by James and the Cavaliers.

 The question is do they blow up the core of the team that has led them to multiple playoff series wins the past two seasons?
 Both center Al Horford and swingman Kent Bazemore are in contract years.

-Note: EditorsNote: Adds write-thru with quotes.